aisingapore/PeekingDuck/docs/source/training_pipeline/01_getting_started.rst

    # Login to weights & biases
    wandb login

+Refer to the `official guide <https://docs.wandb.ai/quickstart>`_ for setting up an account.

+If you prefer private hosting instead, refer to the `official guide <https://docs.wandb.ai/guides/hosting>`_ to set up private hosting.

-Weights & Biases comes out of the box with the training pipeline but in the case where you do not want to use weights & biases you can disable it as such.
+Also, if you prefer not to use weights & biases, you can disable it as such:

 .. code-block:: bash
    :linenos:

    # Disable weights & biases
    wandb disable

-You may refer to the `official guide <https://docs.wandb.ai/quickstart>`_ for setting up an account.

 ========